thomasclarke1969/documentation/ios/integration/installation-and-setup.md

 Cocoapods will download and install LayerKit and also create a .xcworkspace project.

+If you're are supporting iOS 9 (regardless if you're using Cocoapods or not) you need to follow [these instructions](https://support.layer.com/hc/en-us/articles/205034154) and update your Info.plist.

 ## Connect LayerKit

 Import the LayerKit headers into your `AppDelegate.h`